-Frontal bossing is a medical term used to describe a prominent, protruding forehead.
-This symptom is the main marker of many conditions, including many issues that affect a person’s hormones, bones, and/or stature.
-It is typically identified in infancy or early childhood.
+Frontal bossing is a medical term used to describe a prominent, protruding forehead that’s also often associated with a heavy brow ridge.
+This symptom is the main marker of many conditions, including issues that affect a person’s hormones, bones, or stature.
+A doctor typically identifies it in infancy or early childhood.

-Treatments will address the underlying condition that is causing the frontal bossing.
-However, since frontal bossing causes a change in the way the bone and tissues of the face and skull are formed, the protruding forehead cannot be corrected.
+Treatments can address the condition that’s causing the frontal bossing.
+However, you can’t correct a protruding forehead because frontal bossing changes the way the bone and tissues of the face and skull form.

 Frontal bossing causes your child to have an enlarged or protruding forehead or an enlarged eyebrow ridge.
 This symptom may be mild in the early months and years of your child’s life.
-As he or she ages, it may become more noticeable.
+However, it may become more noticeable as they age.

-Frontal bossing is a symptom of a genetic disorder or congenital defect, meaning a problem that is present at birth.
-The underlying cause of the bossing may result in other symptoms, such as physical deformities.
+Frontal bossing may be a symptom of a genetic disorder or congenital defect, meaning a problem that’s present at birth.
+The cause of the bossing may also cause other symptoms, such as physical deformities.

-Frontal bossing is usually caused by conditions that affect your child’s growth hormones.
+Frontal bossing is usually due to conditions that affect your child’s growth hormones.

-The most common underlying cause is acromegaly—a chronic disorder that leads to an overproduction of growth hormone.
-People with acromegaly have larger-than-normal hands, feet, jaws, and bones of the skull.
+The most common underlying cause is acromegaly.
+This is a chronic disorder that leads to an overproduction of growth hormone.
+People with acromegaly have larger-than-normal:

 - basal cell nevus syndrome